-The boy had no idea that tens of thousands of miles away on the Blue Star a demon was beginning to awaken, or that his best friend was really the legendary red dragon.
+The boy had no idea that tens of thousands of miles away on the Blue Star a demon was beginning to awaken, or that his best friend was really the legendary Red Dragon.
 He was young and happy.
-For him every day was a new adventure full of fun and games, but someday he would do great things.
+For him every day was a new adventure full of fun and excitement, but someday he would do great things.
 After all, he was the direct descendant of Michael and Ruby.
-Two of the heroes who had saved the world in secret a millennia ago.
+Two of the heroes who had saved the world in secret a millennium ago.
 From this boy great things were to be expected.

 Written Summer of 2005 for the All That Glitters is Cold 2 Fan Fiction Contest

 Authors Note: You've just read the first fanfic I ever finished.
 Now for a little bonus content I'll tell you a little about its history.
 I first came up with the concept right after I finished my senior year of high school.
 I decided to write a fanfic…and finish it.
 Unfortunately, my problem was starting it.
 I didn't put my story to paper until over two years after coming up with the idea.
 In fact if it wasn't for the All That Glitters is Cold 2 contest I don't know if I'd have started let alone finish.
 Anyway, the contest had a deadline and thanks to the deadline I finished.